mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the scientists, engineers and consultants that the Scout Service sometimes hires to round out a mission.
-These personnel are not considered to be scouts and are not subject to reactivation, though they remain on the detached duty office’s books and may be called upon again in preference to a complete outsider.
+These personnel are not considered to be scouts and are not subject to reactivation, though they remain on the detached duty office's books and may be called upon again in preference to a complete outsider.
 The three main branches to which most scouts belong are the communications, exploration and survey offices.
 Comm–